TransAtlantic Lines

 TransAtlantic Lines LLC is an American shipping company based in Greenwich, Connecticut.
 The limited liability company was founded in 1998 by vice-president Gudmundur Kjaernested The company owned and operated 5 vessels, including one tug-and-barge combination.
 Four of these vessels were chartered by the Military Sealift Command, and performed duties such as delivering cargo to U.S. military activities in Diego Garcia.
 TransAtlantic maintains resident agents in the U.S. District of New York and other federal Districts to receive service of process.
 TransAtlantic Lines had no collective bargaining agreements with seagoing unions.

 History

 M/V Geysir was TransAtlantic's first ship.

 In 1997, Gudmundur Kjærnested decided to start a shipping company to serve the Iceland route.
 Then an Icelandic citizen, educated in the United States, and having worked at Van Ommeren shipping for seven years, he was familiar with the route and its history.
 Kjarnested is a citizen of Iceland and U.S. resident alien who was married on May 20, 2000 to U.S.-national Margaret Elizabeth Bozzi.
-He is also president of Atlantsskip in Reykjavik, Iceland.
+He is also president of Atlantsskip in Reykjavík, Iceland.
 The two were originally even partners in both ventures, and are also the primary owners of the Icelandic company TransAtlantic Lines-Iceland EHF (TLI).
 Shortly thereafter, they accepted an offer from shipping company American Automar to purchase the company.